kimsimmons/kimsimmons.github.io/_posts/2017-02-19-first-hackathon.md

 1. Learn basic Github commands.
 This was our first time working with our own branches and merging them with master, pulling the changes, etc. It took a little bit to figure out the flow of github within a team context.

-2.Work in pairs/pair program your features together.
+2. Work in pairs/pair program your features together.
 I feel that one of the biggest challenges came when we each tried to take one page of our app vs having two people work on a page together.
 Towards the end, we began working together/pairing and things got much easier.
 I truly saw the value in working as a team for a common goal that day.

 3. You meet great people at hackahtons.
 By the end of the day I met a lot of great developers in the area and have since seen a few people at various meetups.
 Also a few of us created a coding group where we make projects together, I'll explain that in a future post.